roydegeest/rakwireless-docs/docs/en-us/deployment-guide/amazon-web-service/README.md

 4. In order to have SSH access to the Instance we will use [**PuTTY**](https://www.putty.org/).
 Download and install it.

 5. In the **AWS Instance** page, mark your instance and click “**Connect**”.
 This will bring the instructions page out.
-We will follow the procedure as well.
+Follow the procedure as well.

 :::tip 📝 NOTE
- We first need to convert the keys from `.pem` format to `.ppk` format as this is what PuTTY is used for.
+Convert first the keys from `.pem` format to `.ppk` format as this is what PuTTY is used for.
 This is done with PuTTYgen, which comes standard with the PuTTY package.
 :::

 6. Run **PuTTYgen** (if you are using Windows, just type it in the start menu after installing PuTTY and you will find it).